thymeleaf/thymeleaf-docs/docs/articles/sayhelloagainextendingthymeleafevenmore5minutes.md

 Some improvements for our 'hello' dialect
 -----------------------------------------

-To the moment, our `HelloDialect` allowed us to turn this:
+So far our `HelloDialect` allowed us to turn this:

 ```html
 <p hello:sayto="World">Hi ya!</p>